pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ## Redesign Features

-### Pairing Old-Timers with Newcomers

-I was fortunate to have a team-mate who was an "old-timer" in PL theory and provided timely guidance.
-Many teams were not as fortunate.

-To address this, an explicit system pairing an old-timer with each new-timer could be introduced.
-The old-timer's role would focus on good PL and compiler design principles rather than detailed coding or menial tasks, allowing the newcomer to receive personalized one-on-one feedback.

-Critically, roles must not be explicitly assigned to preserve newcomer agency and allow respect to be earned naturally.
+### Group based on forms filled out by students

+While the multi-voicedness of the team leads to a variety of approaches and conflict, which leads to collaborative learning, it can also cause disagreements.
+So, have the students fill out a form with questions such as "what programming langauges are you comfortable with", "have you built a parser before", etc. and then let a computer program form groups, or let the students see the responses and decide amongst themselves.

-### Distributed Implementation of Compiler Pipeline Stages
+### Mutiple Implementations of Compiler Pipeline Stages

-Each new-timer should implement a different approach or component for each pipeline stage.
-For example, one student could implement a register-based bytecode VM while another implements a stack-based VM.
+Each team-member should implement a different approach or component for each pipeline stage.
+For example, one member could implement a register-based bytecode and VM while another implements a stack-based VM.

-Students can be graded with some weightage $A$ for only their own implemented approaches and other weightage $B$ using the mark-split method for the final optimum compiler that the team will present, such that $A+B=C$ where $C$ is the total weightage for the project component (currently 50%).
+Students can be graded with some weightage for their own implemention and some for the final compiler that the team will present using the mark-split method.
 This avoids the free-rider problem.

-All team members should explain their own approach and the approaches of other teammates (randomly picked) to the TAs during lab meetings.
-There can be grading for this at the team level which will force the students to learn what the team-mates have implemented.
+Have the students explain their own approach on odd numbered lab sessions and the approach of one other team-mate on the even numbered lab sessions.
+For the later, give 30 min of time to the team just to converse and prepare.
+The peer explanations can further be graded at the team level, forcing collaboration.

 Benefits include:

-- Easier distribution of workload resolving the under-employed worker problem
+- Easier distribution of workload resolving the under-employed worker problem via structuring of role assignment
 - Exposure to a wider range of concepts and design trade-offs resolving the Lack of Breadth problem
-- Opportunities for rich articulation and communication among team members, allowing for reflection and exploration.
+- Opportunities for conflict, grounding and negotiation among team members.

 Since this feature already solves a lot of the issues that the programming assignments were meant to solve, we can remove programming assignments, thereby avoiding the "meaningless assignments" problem entirely.

-### “See Also” Literature to Address Breadth Without Overload
+### Extra Literature for Breadth

-- Introduce "see also" sections pointing to external literature covering these omitted methods
+- Introduce "see also" sections covering ommited concepts.
 - Keep these optional to preserve instrumentality.
 Students will be motivated to read these either as they face implementation choices requiring each method's understanding or due to curiosity, and will undergo exploration.
-- The final exam should only include concepts covered by approaches implemented by teams
+- The final exam should only include concepts covered by approaches implemented by teams.
 - Additionally, students can be asked to justify their chosen methods in a brief assignment (around 3% weightage), encouraging lightweight engagement with broader literature despite some initial resistance

 \newpage